Graduate Grading Systems and Policies

 - Unsatisfactory, Academic Discipline (UD)

 The designation IP (in progress) will be given when a student will be taking a course over multiple terms.
 An IP remains on a student's transcript even when they complete the course successfully in a later term.
-If a student does not complete a course graded on an in progress (IP) or complete (CO) basis, an IP still is given.

 The designation S (satisfactory) will be given when a student successfully completes a course graded on a satisfactory (S) or unsatisfactory (U) basis.
 If a course is not graded S/U an individual student may request permission to have the grading basis on an S/U basis by applying to the supervisory committee.
 If that committee concurs, the request will be submitted to the graduate program committee for final approval.
 None of the student's minimum course work requirement under 1.7.2 may be completed S/U.